jessiedouglas/cssi_102/day11/day11.md

 }
 ```

-14. Encourage students to test their code up to this point by running `firebase emulators:start`.
+14. Encourage students to test their code up to this point by stepping through their program so far.
 Students should be able to simulate logging in through Google and be redirected to another HTML page with a form for creating a note.
 In the Emulator UI, under the authentication tab, students should be able to see the fake user that we just logged in.

 15. Add the logic to write to the database to `writeNote.js`.